tfeb/dsm/README.md

 - For `<lambda-list>` see below.
 - `<guard>` is a form like `(<when/unless) expression ...)`, where `<when/unless>` is `:when` or `:unless`.

-The lambda lists understood by `destructuring-match` are[^2] the same as the lambda lists understood by `destructuring-bind`, extended in one way: a 'lambda list' which is a symbol binds the whole value of the expression, in the same way that `(lambda x ...)` does in Scheme.
+The lambda lists understood by `destructuring-match` are[^2] the same as the lambda lists understood by `destructuring-bind`, extended in two ways:

+1. a 'lambda list' which is a symbol binds the whole value of the expression, in the same way that `(lambda x ...)` does in Scheme;
+2. any variable whose name is `_`, regardless of package, is a 'blank', and is turned into an anonymous variable which is ignored, with each occurrence of such a variable being distinct.

 The guards specified by a guard clause may be repeated, so `(:when ... :unless ... :when ...)` is perfectly legal.
 Guards are evaluated after variables are bound but before the match is committed.
 If the guards fail the next clause is tried.